 Fast forward a year and a half, and I’ll soon be handing over my second novel, Hidden Colours, to my editor.
 In it, I imagine the Clown of Aleppo lived, and that he fled to Germany where he works at Berlin’s immigrant circus.
 He’s a minor character, and one of my hero’s best friends.
 Writing Zul’s clowning scenes at the circus were such fun, and what I found was that my fear of clowns fell away.
 Someday I’ll make him the hero of his own novel.
 The more I understood about clowning, the more I admired them.

 Clowns are compassionate and clever.
 They are artists, outliers and risk-takers.
 They aren’t afraid to get their hands dirty.
 They remind us not to take ourselves seriously, to pick ourselves up when something goes wrong.
 The more I researched, the more I was struck by their empathy.

 In Australia, clown doctors cheer up sick children in hospitals.
 Organisations such as Clown Me In, Clowns Without Borders and Humanitarian Clowns make me want to go to clown school to develop a clown identity of my own.
-I spent an afternoon reading about their travels and watching videos: the dark places they have filled with light, the community outreach work where they are embedded with communities, and take the time to learn people’s stories and to bring joy.
+I spent an afternoon reading about their travels and watching videos: the dark places they have filled with light; outreach work where they are embedded with communities and take the time to learn people’s stories and to bring joy.
 Their work is wonderful.